Daniel Brabin: R v Commissioner of Metropolitan Police, ex parte Blackburn

 Brabin ruled in R v Commissioner of Metropolitan Police, ex parte Blackburn on the duty of the Crown to prosecute.
 The case was described as follows: "A and B are alleged to have committed a crime.
 A is charged with the crime, convicted and sentenced.
 B is not charged.
 At the trial of A there is evidence which suggests that B may have committed or been a participant to the crime.
 Can the prosecution be compelled to prosecute B?"
 In 1968, the Court of Queen's Bench of Widgery CJ, Melford Stevenson and Brabin issued judgment that "to prosecute must indisputably be a matter of discretion", and that "No minister of the Crown can tell (the Commissioner) that he must, or must not, keep observation on this place or that; or that he must, or must not, prosecute this man or that one.
 Nor can any police authority tell him so.
 The responsibility for law enforcement lies on him.
 He is answerable to the law and to the law alone."

-In 1972, this judgment later was affirmed, in a separate judgment against Blackburn for another matter, by the Court of Appeal.
-The original Blackburn case in 1968 dealt with Blackburn's allegations of a London illegal gambling establishment, whereas in Autumn 1972 he brought an action for mandamus for failure to arrest on pornography laws, which later was adjudicated in the Court of Appeal.
+In 1972, this judgment was affirmed by the Court of Appeal, in a separate judgment against Blackburn on another matter.
+The original Blackburn case in 1968 dealt with Blackburn's allegations of an illegal London gambling establishment, whereas in Autumn 1972 he brought an action for mandamus for failure to arrest on pornography laws, which was later decided in the Court of Appeal.

 The case was noted as recently as the 1998 decision of the Lords Regina v.
 Chief Constable of Sussex Ex Parte International Trader's Ferry Limited 1998 UKHL 40, concerning police protection for the customers of ITF, a company involved in the export of livestock through the port of Shoreham, during the early months of 1995 when animal rights protesters were trying to stop the trade.